zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 ### Outcome Bias

-The big trap in decision-making is falling into the **outcome bias** pit, where you **obsess over the results** rather than focusing on how you decided in the first place.
-Results matter, but if you trip over an unlucky result and think you picked the wrong option, you're learning to fail with flair.
-This faulty thinking could make you make even wackier choices in the future.
+One of the biggest traps in decision-making is **outcome bias**: judging a decision only by its result rather than by the quality of the reasoning that produced it.
+Results matter, but an unlucky outcome does not automatically mean the underlying decision was poor.

 ![](assets/images/istock/iStock-1400056155.jpg)
 ^image by mesh cube from istock^

-A decision and its outcome are like two different TV show episodes.
-The outcome is just what happens after the decision's cliffhanger.
-You can make a totally solid decision and still end up with a plot twist no one saw coming.
-Outcomes are a cocktail mixed with decision-making, randomness, and a **splash of luck**.
-And luck, as we all know, is that elusive ingredient we can't control, often playing a starring role in our most complex dramas.
+A decision and its outcome are not the same thing.
+You can make a sound decision and still get a bad result because outcomes are shaped by reasoning, randomness, and **luck**.

-Suppose we only focus on the outcome, neglecting the rich backstory and the information available at the time of the decision.
-In that case, we're akin to a film critic who only watches the ending.
-This can lead to **misjudging people's abilities**, rewarding or penalizing them based on a volatile mix of luck and skill.
-Therefore, it's crucial to discern whether someone's success stems from their astute decision-making or sheer chance.
-When evaluating decisions, it's essential not to be overly dazzled by the outcome.
+If we focus only on the outcome and ignore the information available at the time of the decision, we misjudge both the quality of the decision and the ability of the decision-maker.
+We end up rewarding luck and penalizing sound reasoning.

 In IT, outcome bias can come in many different forms, typically leading to the reinforcement of poor practices and processes based on the perceived successful outcome of projects.